-One cause could be too much padding around the footrest that it prevents the recliner from sealing and stays in an upright position.
+One cause could be too much padding around the footrest that prevents the recliner from sealing and staying in an upright position.
 If you find out this is the problem with your recliner, you can easily remove some fabric and extra padding and close the recliner efficiently.

 Another common factor can be zero lubrication in the internal mechanism.
 To fix this, you will have to open up the recliner completely and lubricate the components by applying oil to the joints.
 You will have to get access to different tools depending on the issue you have at hand.

 Tools you will need before you begin

 Normally, fixing the closing problem of a recliner doesn’t need professional assistance.
 You can easily have the recliner fixed at home just by doing some DIY stuff.
 But, before you begin, you will need a few tools doesn’t matter which part of your recliner is broken.

 Try the following tools at your home all the time to fix anything and everything,

 - A file

 - Lubricating oil

 However, in case you think the problem cannot be fixed by you, try and get in touch with a professional before doing any added experiments.

 How to fix a recliner that won’t close?